|Nutritional Guidelines (per serving)|

 - Basterdsuiker is a typical Dutch product and cannot be easily substituted.
 It is manufactured by adding invert sugar and other ingredients to fine white refined sugar.
 This mixture helps to achieve certain textural structures and keeps baked goods moist.
 There are three varieties, white, brown and dark brown, called witte basterdsuiker, (licht)bruine basterdsuiker or gele basterdsuiker and donkerbruine basterdsuiker.
 It is widely available from Dutch supermarkets and some Dutch groceries on the internet.

 - Zeeuwse bloem is a finely milled white Dutch cake flour, made from soft wheat.
 It is described by Holtkamp as "a flour rich in enzymes and low in gluten, which is very pliable and elastic in nature."
 According to the patissier, this makes the flour suitable for cookies that have to be ultra light and crispy.
-What makes this flour different from regular cake flour, is the fact that it comes from an area with a sea climate, contains less starch, is more moist - with an almost fatty feel - and has less thickening power.
+What makes this flour different from regular cake flour, is the fact that it comes from an area with a sea climate, contains less starch, is moister - with an almost fatty feel - and has less thickening power.
 Zeeuwse bloem can be ordered at most bakeries in the Netherlands.
-Alternatively, go to a good baker where you live and tell them you need a finely milled white four, made from soft wheat, suitable for cookies.
+Alternatively, go to a good bakery where you live and tell them you need a finely milled white flour, made from soft wheat, suitable for cookies.

 - Keukenstroop is a molasses-colored syrup made from sugar syrup and glucose syrup.
 This treacly syrup (also called simply stroop) is often enjoyed with pancakes in the Netherlands instead of maple syrup.
 It is widely available from Dutch supermarkets and Dutch groceries on the internet.